 how We show up for ourselves

-We’re almost halfway through the workshop so I want to begin by acknowledging you for showing up for yourself.
-In this practice, my hope for you is to come to understanding that it's not about getting rid of thoughts or emotions, but more about learning to observe what is going on inside of you, more about changing your relationship to the thoughts and emotions.
+We're almost halfway through the workshop, so I want to begin by acknowledging you for showing up for yourself.
+In this practice, my hope for you is to come to understanding that it's not about getting rid of thoughts or emotions.
+But more about learning to observe what is going on inside of you.
+More about changing your relationship to your thoughts and feelings.

 The key to a consistent meditation practice IS consistency.
 The only time we fail is when we choose failure.
 It is a choice.
-What if a crawling baby would choose to not get up and walk because it is challenging or too distracted by all the toys on the floor?
+What if a crawling baby would decide to not get up and walk?
+Because it is challenging or too distracted by all the toys on the floor?
 Have you seen a child give up on walking, or comparing itself to others practice?
 No, it keeps getting up.
 The child might hit its head here and there, fall, cry, but we all get up in our own time.

 What does it mean for me to be kind with myself?

 What is stopping me from being kind to myself?